 Monumental Achievements of 2020 and what is to come in 2021

-During the last three weeks, an Allnic T-2000 30th Anniversary integrated amplifier, featuring the newly popular Tung-Sol KT170 and Allnic’s 61-step Constant Impedance Attenuator, arrived here, the first in N. America.
-Using a complete Allnic ZL cable loom, I connected the T-2000 to the earlier 2021 released H-5500 phono stage, and my turntable bearing an Allnic Rose cartridge, creating our first ever impromptu all-Allnic “budget” system.
+During the early summer, an Allnic T-2000 30th Anniversary integrated amplifier, featuring the newly popular Tung-Sol KT170 and Allnic’s 61-step Constant Impedance Attenuator, arrived here, the first in N. America.
+Using a complete Allnic ZL cable loom, I connected the T-2000 to the earlier 2021 released H-5500 phono stage, and my turntable bearing an Allnic Rose cartridge, creating our first ever impromptu all-Allnic lower-cost system.
 Albeit having a small footprint proportionate to the room it is in, this combo creates imaging that transcends all physical boundaries and is fully immersive and palpable.
 Additionally, what really strikes me overall is the complete clarity, without coloration, that the system provides, maintaining the stunning and non-fatiguing neutrality for which Allnic is renowned.
 These pieces, as combined here, have commanded my attention with their sheer musicality and the sense of presence and reality they create, increasing my respect for the ingenuity of their designer, KS Park.

 Trade-ins are welcome, as well as package deals.
 For further information, contact John Ketcham (Kevalin Audio, USA), the very insightful Don Corby (Corby’s Audio, Canada), and of course David Beetles (Hammertone Audio/Allnic’s North American Distributor), who has consistently demonstrated the utmost integrity and dedication to supporting Allnic’s customers and the company.

 The New H-5500 and the Amber Vs. Rose are described in more detail below.